At a Glance

 Some tips for your application 🫡

 Understand the Role: Take time to thoroughly read the job description for the Director of SEND position.
-Understand the key responsibilities and required qualifications, as this will help you tailor your application effectively.
+Understand the key responsibilities and requirements, especially the need for proven experience in senior management within the public sector related to SEND.

 How to prepare for a job interview at Spencer Clarke Group